typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 I think I had six other speaking engagements this fall.
 Some were small, some large, but all good ways to learn and meet people.

 Other really cool stuff has come up too.
-For example, I'm working with some scientists and a VR-goggle company to bring Asterank and other 3D space simulations to true 3D VR.
+For example, I'm working with some scientists and a VR-goggle company to bring Asterank and other 3D space simulations to true 3D virtual reality.

 ## Asteroid Viewer

 With Asterank out of my hands, I'm pursuing other space-related work.

 This fall I judged a hackathon put on by NASA and the Minor Planet Center at the SETI Institute.
-Some of the scientists there study and map asteroids, so I created this [asteroid viewer](http://ianww.com/asteroid-viewer) and polished it up after the hackathon ([source](https://github.com/typpo/ast3d)).
+Some of the scientists there study and map asteroids, so I created this [asteroid viewer](http://ianww.com/asteroid-viewer) and polished it up after the hackathon ([source code](https://github.com/typpo/ast3d)).

 {% imgcap center http://i.imgur.com/yQaQHiUm.png Many asteroids are shaped like potatoes. %}